 15 ecosystems, 4,600m high trails – on four hoofs.
-Trot to the top of the alternative Inca Trail for a view of Machu Picchu that the crowds don't see...
+Lyn Hughes rode to the top of the alternative Inca Trail for a view of Machu Picchu that the crowds don't see...

 ‘Keep to the mountainside!” shouted Guido.
 I soon saw why.
 A landslide had taken away some of the dirt trail.
 To my right was a drop of hundreds of metres.
 I didn’t dare look down; praying we wouldn’t meet a mule-train coming in the opposite direction, I focused on the view through Guapa’s pricked ears instead.
 She didn’t hesitate but calmly walked on.